 GPU hardware grants and CUDA-Q quantum computing curriculum powering our AI and quantum track.

-AARI has been accepted into the AWS-MLU 2026-27 Transformation Alliance cohort, a nationally competitive program recognizing organizations that are redefining how AI education is delivered.
-This isn't a certificate program.
-It's recognition that what we're building here is legitimately new.
+Accepted into the AWS Machine Learning University 2026-27 Transformation Alliance cohort, a nationally competitive program recognizing organizations redefining how AI education is delivered.

 We prove the model here.
 Then we scale it everywhere.